stefaneg/hgop2015/hgop-docs/day10.md

 In there is a link which should point you to the commit history for that git revision on Github.

+Check this by deploying an old version to production environment, and verify that it is old using version.html

 ## Report